nikolaybespalov/winsw-maven-plugin/README.md

 ## Example

-As an example you can use the following
+As an example, you can use the following

 ```xml
     <plugin>